Are All ATV Tires Directional? How to Tell?

 If you’ve established that you have directional tires, you must make sure they are installed in the correct direction.

-• If there are directional markings on the tire sidewalls, the tires should be mounted so that the arrow is facing the direction of forward-rotation.
+• If there are directional markings on the tire sidewalls, the tires should be mounted so that the arrow faces the forward rotation direction.

 • V-style tread patterns should be installed so that the V’s tip hits the ground first when driving forward.

-• There is usually no “left” and “right” side on a directional tire.
-They can be mounted on either side, as long as the arrow is pointing forward.
+• A directional tire usually has no “left” and “right” sides.
+They can be mounted on either side as long as the arrow points forward.

 The type of terrain where you do most of your riding determines whether directional or multi-directional tires are the better choice for you.